tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/java/java8.md

 - **Static method** trong interface giống static method trong class: dùng `static` keyword, interface phải provide implementation không được hứa, static method belong to the interface.
 - The same can pretty much be done with abstract classes.
 The main difference is that abstract classes can have constructors, state, and behavior.

+## Java Concurrency

+Java has two, mostly separate concurrency APIs: the older API, which is usually called `block-structured concurrency` or `synchronization-based concurrency` or even “classic concurrency,” and the newer API, which is normally referred to by its Java package name, `java.util.concurrent`.

+The classic approach to concurrency was the only API available until Java 5.
+This is the language-level API that is built into the platform and depends upon the `synchronized` and `volatile` keywords.

+- Concurrent programming is fundamentally about performance.
+- There are basically no good reasons for implementing a concurrent algorithm if the system you are running on has sufficient performance that a serial algorithm will work.
+- Modern computer systems have multiple processing cores—even mobile phones have two or four cores today.
+- All Java programs are multithreaded, even those that have only a single application thread.

 ## Thread